Chart Color Schemes

 Aitkenvale features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 63.9% of all households, including 22.9% couples with children, 23.4% couples without children, and 15.1% single parent families.
-Non-family households comprise the remaining 36.1%, with lone person households at 31.5% and group households making up 4.7%.
-The median household size is 2.4 people, which is smaller than the Rest of Qld average of 2.5.
+Family households account for 63.9 percent of all households, including 22.9 percent couples with children, 23.4 percent couples without children, and 15.1 percent single parent families.
+Non-family households constitute the remaining 36.1 percent, with lone person households at 31.5 percent and group households comprising 4.7 percent of the total.
+The median household size is 2.4 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households